-What Makes a Force Calibration Machine Fit For Use?
+What Makes a Force Calibration Machine Fit for Use? - Intro

 Figure 1: Morehouse 1,000 lbf automated deadweight machine

 At Morehouse Instrument Company, we’re justifiably very proud of our 1,000 lbf Automated Deadweight Machine.
-You can see in figure 1 (above) that the machine looks level and square.
+You can see in Figure 1 (above) that the force calibration machine looks level and square.
 What the picture doesn’t show is the rigidity of the machine, how plumb the weights are, or the adapter interface used.

 Figure 2: Morehouse Clevis and Pin Sets